VEuPathDB/long-read-rnaseq-nextflow/README.md

 # <p align=center>Long Read RNA-Seq transcript annotation Workflow</p>
-Nextflow workflow for long read RNA-seq analysis using minimap2 and talon.
+This workflow identify and quantify know and novel genes/transcript isoforms using long read RNA-seq data.
+The [TALON](https://github.com/mortazavilab/TALON) pipeline is used for the transcript identification and quantification.
+The long read are mapped to a reference genome using minimap2 and the sam file sorted using Samtools.
+After sorting TranscriptClean is used to fix noncanonical junctions.

 ***<p align=center>Nextflow workflow</p>***
 ```mermaid